Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: METHODOLOGY

 \subsection{Mutual Coulomb Excitation in ultra-peripheral collisions}

 Ultra–peripheral collisions of relativistic heavy ions provide exceptionally intense beams of quasi-real photons.
-For highly charged projectiles such as gold \((Z=79)\), the EPA predicts a photon flux large enough that, in addition to the exclusive two-photon process of interest (for example, \(p\bar p\) production), further photons can excite one or both nuclei.
-The dominant mechanism is mutual Coulomb excitation (MCE): two or more photons populate the giant dipole resonance (GDR), and the subsequent de-excitation emits one or more neutrons \cite{Stelson1963}.
+For highly charged projectiles such as gold \((Z=79)\), the EPA predicts a photon flux large enough that, in addition to the exclusive two-photon process of interest (for example, \(p\bar p\) production), further photons can excite one or both nuclei, possibly accompanied by neutron emission.
+The dominated process in neutron emission is mutual Coulomb excitation (MCE): two or more photons populate the giant dipole resonance (GDR), and the subsequent de-excitation emits one or more neutrons \cite{Stelson1963}.
 GDR photo-nuclear cross-sections are known with high precision from dedicated measurements \cite{VEYSSIERE1970561,LEPRETRE1981237,CARLOS1984573,PhysRevD.5.1640,PhysRevD.7.1362,PhysRevLett.39.737,armstrong1972445}.

 In collider experiments MCE serves as a convenient event tag.
-At RHIC–STAR, neutron signals in the Zero-Degree Calorimeters (ZDCs) identify forward (\(+z\)) and backward (\(-z\)) nuclear break-up, and the Monte-Carlo program \textsc{Starlight} implements the relevant break-up modes \cite{Klein2020}.
+At RHIC–STAR, neutron signals in the Zero-Degree Calorimeters (ZDCs~\cite{RHIC_ZDC}) identify forward (\(+z\)) and backward (\(-z\)) nuclear break-up\cite{Klein2020,RHIC_neu_trigger}.

 The average number of Coulomb excitations that emit at least one neutron, \(m_{Xn}(b)\), is obtained by folding the EPA flux with the photo-excitation cross-section \cite{BROZ2020107181}: